shrichris/shrichris.github.io/docs/fsdl-2021/Lecture_2a.md

 * using dilated convolutions can be used to "see" a large portion the the image by skipping pixels e.g. a (3*3) filter can have a (5*5) receptive field
 * decreasing size of output tensor
     * Pooling
-        * subsampling a portion and applying an operation to reduce its size.
+        * sub-sampling a portion and applying an operation to reduce its size.
 Approaches include taking
             * Average of pixels
             * Max of pixels
                 * (2*2) max pooling is the most common pooling option
         * less common to see with advances
     * (1*1) convolution
         * Decreases number of channels in the tensor